prisma/prisma1/docs/1.0/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 </Instruction>

-After `prisma init` has finished, your Prisma database service is deployed and will be accessible under [`http://localhost:4466/my-app/dev`](http://localhost:4466/my-app/dev).
+After `prisma1 init` has finished, your Prisma database service is deployed and will be accessible under [`http://localhost:4466/my-app/dev`](http://localhost:4466/my-app/dev).

 As you might recognize, the HTTP endpoint for the database service is composed of the following components: